phpcan/phpcan/README.md

 Routes that contain wildcards are called dynamic routes (as opposed to static routes) and match more than one URL at the same time.
 For example, the route ``/hello/<name>`` accepts requests for ``/hello/alice`` as well as ``/hello/bob``, but not for ``/hello``, ``/hello/`` or ``/hello/mr/smith``.

+Filters are used to define more specific wildcards, and/or transform the covered part of the URL before it is passed to the callback.
+A filtered wildcard is declared as ``<name:filter>`` or ``<name:filter:config>``.
+The syntax for the optional config part depends on the filter used.

+The following filters are implemented by default and more may be added:

+* **:int** matches (signed) digits only and converts the value to integer.
+* **:float** similar to :int but for decimal numbers.
+* **:path** matches all characters including the slash character in a non-greedy way and can be used to match more than one path segment.
-It is possible to specify a custom regular expression for the field.
+* **:re** allows you to specify a custom regular expression in the config field.
 The matched value is not modified.

 Each wildcard passes the covered part of the URL as a keyword argument to the request callback.
 You can use them right away and implement RESTful, nice-looking and meaningful URLs with ease.
 Here are some other examples along with the URLs they’d match: